camunda/camunda-docs-manual/site/src/documents/guides/installation-guide/was/chapters/01-bpm-platform/01-resource-config.html.md

 ---

-The camunda platform requires a set of resources that need to be configured at the application server level: one or multiple datasources to be used by the engine and a work manager for the job executor.
+The camunda BPM platform requires a set of resources that need to be configured at the application server level:

+* One or multiple datasources to be used by the engine.
+* A work manager for the job executor.